plone/training/export_code.rst

     Go to http://localhost:8080/Plone/portal_types/Talk/manage_propertiesForm

-    When disabling *Implicitly addable* you can no longer add Talks any more unless you change some container like the type *Folder*: Enable *Filter content types?* for it and add *Talk* to the items that are allowed.
+    When disabling *Implicitly addable* you can no longer add Talks any more unless you change some container like the type *Folder*: Enable *Filter contenttypes?* for it and add *Talk* to the items that are allowed.

     With this method you can prevent content that only makes sense inside some defined structure to show up in places where they do not belong.